HarvestMondello/data-analyst-job-postings-analysis/README.md

 # Conclusion

+### The Problem
+In order to make my Data Analyst job search more targeted and more effected, I wanted to discover which skills are paid the most, what analysis and visualation tools are in demand.

+### How I Solved the Problem
+I designed five SQL queries to answer sub questions related to my overall question:
+1. What are the top paying data analyst jobs?
+2. What skills do these top paying jobs require?
+3. What skills are most demanded by the market?
+4. Which skills bring in the highest salaries?
+5. Which skills have both a high demand and high salary?

 ### Insights
 The completed analysis shows five insights:
 1. **Top Paying Data Analyst Jobs:** The highest paying jobs have a very large range topping out at $650,000.